 Having a business loan when expansion is hovering overhead is great, but it is also helpful to have a fund for knowledgeable employees who have suddenly become available, or who are looking to get away from a competitor.
 Personal circumstances change, and can do so suddenly.
 An employee can decide a relocation would be best for their family, or be done with the work culture at their current place of employment.
 Dozens of factors can come into play, but if you know the manager at a competitor’s position is not happy where they are, wouldn’t it be nice to be ready to offer them something different?
 New businesses especially can benefit by recruiting these skilled employees and an increase in pay is one way to make an attractive offer.
 With a business loan on standby, you will be optimally placed to take advantage of such opportunities, since capital is at the ready.
 Now, on top of the great work your new employee can give to your business, any decrease in profit from your competitor might come your way as well, all from having a business loan already available.
 Such an investment would be easily repaid with great benefit to the company.
 (If you are perhaps on the opposite end of this tactic, have a look at our page for struggling businesses here.)

-Fundwise Capital is not itself a lender, but rather an organization that knows how frustrating it can be to get a business loan with high interest rates, or to not qualify at all because the company is too new.
-Fundwise Capital helps business owners with good credit score acquire business loans for almost any amount, regardless of the age of their company.
+We know how frustrating it can be to get a business loan with high interest rates, or to not qualify at all because the company is too new.
+Our partner helps business owners with good credit score acquire business loans for almost any amount, regardless of the age of their company.
 Loans are often approved for higher amounts that the business owner hoped to receive and are interest free for 6 months, 9 months, 12 months, even up to a year and a half in some cases.
-Although a credit check is done when applying to Fundwise Capital, this soft inquiry does not affect the applicant’s credit score.
+Although a credit check is done when applying, this soft inquiry does not affect the applicant’s credit score.
 There is nothing to lose by starting the conversation.
 Apply today!